-Christmas time is over but that doesn’t stop the influx of Christmas plays, especially that Classic Charles Dickson play, A Christmas Carol (we reviewed three this year but couldn’t make them all).
-I’ve seen the movies, watched the plays, seen the Christmas straight to TV versions.
-There is definitely no shortage of creative versions here.
-Musical Theatre Villages version, entitled ‘Scrooge’ is a welcome addition to the every-growing lexicon of Christmas Carol adaptions with catchy music, exceptional performances by a few and a fun-filled laid back spirit that makes this a perfect show for the entire family.
+Christmas time is over, but that doesn’t stop the influx of Christmas plays, especially that Classic Charles Dickson play, A Christmas Carol (we reviewed three this year but couldn’t make them all).
+I’ve seen the movies, the plays, and the Christmas straight-to-TV versions.
+There is no shortage of creative versions here.
+Musical Theatre Villages version, ‘Scrooge,’ is a welcome addition to the ever-growing lexicon of Christmas Carol adaptions.
+With catchy music, exceptional performances by a few, and a fun-filled laid back spirit, this a perfect show for the entire family.

-First off this review will be out after the show’s curtain is drawn.
-Still, I implore you to give this small little Theater in Irvine a chance next Christmas if you’re looking for a good family friendly play.
-Scrooge is an adaption but at its heart it’s really just a Christmas Carol.
-The story is about miser and all around bad guy Ebenezer Scrooge who’s forgotten all about the ultimate importance in life.
-Now what makes Scrooge special?
+First, this review will be out after the show’s curtain is drawn.
+Still, I implore you to give this tiny little Theater in Irvine a chance next Christmas if you’re looking for an excellent family-friendly play.
+Scrooge is an adaption, but it’s just a Christmas Carol at its heart.
+The story is about miser and all-around lousy guy Ebenezer Scrooge who’s forgotten all about the utmost importance of life.
+Now, what makes Scrooge special?
 It’s the music.
-Scrooge is a musical and though there are moments of pure acting the play is at its best when being sung.
-The story is moved along not by Scrooge but by lovable young teenager Tivoli Treloar (played by a boy) who has the power to appear and disappear in the story whenever he wants too.
-This narrator acts as an extra spirit guide for Scrooge and the audience.
-Treloar does an excellent job and adds a much needed bit of comedy to a show that honestly would make the average kid bored in the first ten minutes.
-This version also adds a much needed Christmas message, that while giving is an important part of Christmas, it is not everything and we should also take the consideration the importance of family/friends and the bonds we make with each other.
+Scrooge is a musical, and though there are moments of pure acting, the play is at its best when sung.
+The story is moved along not by Scrooge but by lovable young teenager Tivoli Treloar (played by a boy), who has the power to appear and disappear in the story whenever he wants to.
+This narrator acts as a different spirit guide for Scrooge and the audience.
+Treloar does an excellent job and adds a much-needed bit of comedy to a show that honestly would make the average kid bored in the first ten minutes.
+This version also adds a much-needed Christmas message that while giving is an integral part of Christmas, it is not everything.
+We should also consider the importance of family/friends and the bonds we make with each other.

-The set is pretty none existent as the stage is practically covered inch to inch nearly the entire time with almost the entire cast for a good majority of the play.
-While creativity in the set isn’t too apparent, they were creative in other ways-namely the costuming used on the spirits, especially Jacob Marley and the spirit of Christmas Future.
-Marley has a fun dance song called “Drag You Under, Drag You Down”.
-A glow in the dark chained up Marley and skeletons dance and sing on stage, while tormenting a fearful Scrooge.
-The Ghost of Christmas future is performed by a six foot if not taller, puppet with a pretty creepy recorded audio voice.
+The set is nonexistent as the stage is covered inch to inch nearly the entire time, with almost the whole cast for most of the play.
+While creativity in the set isn’t too apparent, they were creative in other ways-namely the costuming used on the spirits, especially Jacob Marley, and the nature of Christmas Future.
+Marley has a fun dance song called “Drag You Under, Drag You Down.”
+A glow in the dark chained up Marley and skeletons dance and sing on stage while tormenting a fearful Scrooge.
+The Ghost of Christmas future is performed by a six-foot, if not taller, puppet with a pretty creepy recorded audio voice.

-Musical Theatre Villages Scrooge has pulled off the incredibly challenging task of directing a mixed production of kids and adults and succeeded in pulling of some truly amazing moments, that blew me away.
+Musical Theatre Villages Scrooge has pulled off the incredibly challenging task of directing a mixed production of kids and adults and pulled off some truly unique moments that blew me away.